Bengal Merchant (1812 ship): First voyage for the EIC (1813–14)

 Captain Thomas Ross sailed from Calcutta on 21 May 1813.
 Bengal Merchant was at Saugor on 26 July, Mauritius on 21 September, and the Cape on 17 November.
-She reached the Downs on 3 March 1814.Bengal Merchant, Captain Peter Gordon, in November stopped at Tristan da Cunha for several days.
+She reached the Downs on 3 March 1814.

+Bengal Merchant, Captain Peter Gordon, in November stopped at Tristan da Cunha for several days.
 There Gordon met Tommaso Corri (known as Thomas Currie), who was the only survivor (of four men) of the American Jonathan Lambert's settlement on Tristan.
-In May 1815 Gordon sent a letter, per Currie's request, to the government of the British colony at the Cape of Good Hope Colony, asking for British aid and protection.
-Eventually Britain annexed the island in 1816, establishing a small garrison there.Bengal Merchant was admitted to the Registry of Great Britain in 1814.
+In May 1815, Gordon sent a letter, per Currie's request, to the government of the British colony at the Cape of Good Hope Colony, asking for British aid and protection.
+Eventually Britain annexed the island in 1816, establishing a small garrison there.

+Bengal Merchant was admitted to the Registry of Great Britain in 1814.
 She entered Lloyd's Register (LR), in 1814.

-A passenger travelling from Batavia to Dover in 1815 on Bengal Merchant remarked on her master's insistence on her crew attending divine service on Sunday.
+A passenger travelling from Batavia to Dover in 1815, on Bengal Merchant remarked on her master's insistence on her crew attending divine service on Sunday.
 The passenger thought it ridiculous to read prayers in English to a crew of lascars, Chinese, and Malays who did not understand the language.
-On 17 January 1816 Bengal Merchant was at Deal where a gale caught her, causing her to break her anchor.
+On 17 January 1816, Bengal Merchant was at Deal where a gale caught her, causing her to break her anchor.

 Spanish ownership

 Between 1816 and 1818, Bengal Merchant was in Spanish hands.
 After her return to British ownership and Calcutta registry, she became a Free Trader.

-In early 1820 Bengal Merchant was at Canton.
+In early 1820, Bengal Merchant was at Canton.
 She had 300 chests of opium.

+Between September 1821 and December 1827, Bengal Merchant was Captained by Alexander Brown of Farnham in Surrey, on six different occasions.
+In February of 1822, the Times Newspaper shipping News stated; "For Bengal, to sail from Portsmouth, the Teak ship Bengal Merchant of 500 tons, Commander Alexander Brown, carries a Surgeon, superior accommodation, and equal in every respect to the East India Company's regular ships".
+It apparently didn't sail until June of 1822, the African court Calendar reported; Hon Company's Chartered Ship Bengal Merchant, Alexander Brown, Calcutta and Madras, London, Sugar and Saltpetre, 20th June.
+On other occasions, Captain Brown Chartered the Ship through Smith Inglis and Co of Mansion House.